dickyw71/game-of-life/README.md

-# Conway's Game of Life implementated using React
+# Conway's Game of Life implementated using ReactJS